USDC (USD Coin)

 How USDC Works

-The mechanism behind USDC is the "Mint and Burn" model.
-When a user wants to acquire USDC, they send US dollars to the issuer (Circle).
-Circle validates the transaction and issues an equivalent amount of USDC tokens to the user's digital wallet.
-The deposited dollars are held in a segregated reserve account.
+The mechanism behind USDC is the "Mint and Burn" model, which ensures that the supply of tokens always matches the assets in reserve.
+When a user wants to acquire USDC, they send US dollars to the issuer (Circle) through a bank transfer.
+Circle validates the transaction, locks the dollars in their reserves, and issues an equivalent amount of USDC tokens to the user's digital wallet.
 Conversely, when a user wants to convert USDC back to dollars, they send the tokens to Circle.
 Circle "burns" (destroys) the tokens and wires the equivalent amount of US dollars from the reserves to the user's bank account.
 This 1:1 backing ensures that for every USDC token in circulation, there is $1 worth of assets (cash or short-dated US Treasuries) held in regulated financial institutions.
+This transparent process is the key to maintaining the $1.00 peg.
 To maintain trust, Circle publishes monthly attestation reports from third-party accounting firms verifying that the reserves match the supply.
-The reserves are now primarily held in the Circle Reserve Fund, a government money market fund managed by BlackRock, which invests in short-term US Treasuries.
-This move was designed to reduce the risk of holding large cash balances at commercial banks.
+The reserves are now primarily held in the Circle Reserve Fund, a government money market fund managed by BlackRock.
+This move was designed to reduce the risk of holding large cash balances at commercial banks, effectively making the backing of USDC as safe as a direct investment in US government debt, but with the added utility of instant blockchain transferability.

 The SVB Crisis: When the Peg Broke